lrhn/dep-const/proposal.md

 The Dart specification must be updated to allow const constructor invocations without the initial const prefix.

 It may be easier to have a separate limited grammar for const expressions, instead of allowing `Foo<int>(42)` everywhere in the grammar, and then declare it a syntax error if the syntax occurs outside of a const context.
+If generic functions are introduced with the same syntax, this problem goes away since the syntax will be valid everywhere.

 ### Implementations
 Implementing this proposal requires changes to all Dart parsers to match the changes in the specification.